 |Corporate Compliance||Internal Audit|

-|To promote, monitor and audit corporate compliance and ensure that it is in accordance with external applicable laws and regulations||To audit the internal control system and compliance with internal policies, regulations and best practice guidelines|
+|To promote, monitor and audit operational performance in accordance with laws and external regulations.||To assessthe internal control systems including a compliance with policies, regulations and operational practice guidelines within the organization|

 |ISO 9001||ISO 14001||ISO 45001||ISO 22301||ISO 27001|